 March was another terrible month for markets.
 It capped off a turbulent quarter, as the spread of the coronavirus led to even more fear and uncertainty during the month.
 U.S. markets fell into bear market territory for the first time in a decade, despite unprecedented levels of monetary and fiscal stimulus from the Fed and Congress, respectively.
 There have been some signs of improvement to start off April; however, there are several key factors that matter for the market in determining the overall risk level.

 Recessions are strongly associated with market drawdowns.
 Indeed, 8 of 10 bear markets have occurred during recessions.
-As I discussed in this month’s Economic Risk Factor Update, right now the conditions that historically have signaled a potential recession are not in place.
-There are, however, growing signs of weakness, with consumer confidence going to yellow and a recent but brief yield curve inversion.
-On an absolute basis, all the major signals are not in a high-risk zone.
-But trends are growing more negative, and two of the signals have now moved to yellow.
-As such, I have taken economic factors down to a yellow light for April.
+As we discussed in this month’s Economic Risk Factor Update, right now the conditions that historically have signaled a potential recession could very well be here.
+On an absolute basis, a majority of the major signals are now in a high-risk zone, with the others at yellow.
+As such, we have downgraded economic factors to a red light for April.

 Economic shock risk

 There are two major systemic factors—the price of oil and the price of money (better known as interest rates)—that drive the economy and the financial markets, and they have a proven ability to derail them.
 Both have been causal factors in previous bear markets and warrant close attention.